Rapha0511/subscription-app/README.md

 - Run `npm run dev` to run the front end using vite
 - Open another terminal and go to the root of the project
 - Run `json-server --watch data.json`
-- go to http://localhost:5173/ ( or see the location on the terminal where you run npm run dev)
+- Go to http://localhost:5173/ ( or see the location on the terminal where you run npm run dev)

 # How to use

-- The goal of this application is to manage the different subscription you have (phone, streaming ...).
+- The goal of this application is to manage the different subscriptions you may have (phone, streaming ...).
 - On the first page, you can see your subscriptions, you can click on them, read the details and delete them.

 - You can also browse through all differents subscriptions you may be interested in, read the details and add them.